vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/033/04_juShTI_naro.md

 <details><summary>Jamison Brereton Notes</summary>

 Geldner appears to be right that this vs. is also Indra’s speech.
-He picks up the bráhmaṇā vaḥ from 3d in pāda a and also addresses them as ‘superior men’ (voc. naraḥ), just as he spoke about the superior men (acc. nṝ́n) in 1c.
+He picks up the bráhmaṇā vaḥ from 3d in pāda a and also addresses them as ‘superior men’ (voc. naraḥ), just as he spoke about the superior men (acc. nṝ́n) in 1c.

 Geldner takes pitṝṇā́m with both júṣṭī and bráhmaṇā; I doubt the first, as does Oldenberg